Wooden Gavel, Working Lawyer In Background

 According to the Bureau of Justice Statistics, between 90-95% of all criminal offenders plead guilty to a qualifying offense.
-Although an experienced Pennsylvania criminal defense attorney can help you determine whether it is in your best interest to plead guilty, you have the constitutional right to request a public trial by jury, and it should not be neglected when weighing your options.
+Although an experienced Philadelphia criminal defense attorney can help you determine whether it is in your best interest to plead guilty, you have the constitutional right to request a public trial by jury, and it should not be neglected when weighing your options.

 Timeline of Criminal Charges